-The academic requirements are the same for all students in the program.
-The Coordinating Committee has established a challenging core curriculum in Analysis, Algebra, Probability, Combinatorics, Linear and Integer Programming, Graph Theory, Algorithms, and Complexity Theory.
+The Coordinating Committee has established a challenging core curriculum in Analysis, Algebra, Probability, Combinatorics, Linear and Integer Programming, Graph Theory, Convex Optimization, Algorithms, and Complexity Theory.